 A water heater malfunction is a common issue and one of the leading causes of water damage in homes.
 Following are some ways on how we can prevent water damage from water heaters.

-- Regularly inspect your water heater for any signs of corrosion, broken valves, and loose joints.
-Repair damage immediately.
+• Check your water heater for problems like corrosion, broken valves, or loose joints.
+Fix them promptly.

-- Replace your water heater after 12 years of age or earlier if you notice signs of damage like rust or water seepage.
+• Replace the water heater after 12 years or if you see rust or water leaks.

 How To Prevent Washing Machine Water Damage

 The most common cause of water damage from a washing machine is because of the supply hose failure.
-Do a monthly checkup of the washer to prevent water damage from it..
+Do a monthly checkup of the washer to prevent water damage from happening in it.

-- Check to see if the connections of all valves are tightened.
-If loose, tighten all the connections; of the drain hose and the hoses to the washer valves and inlets.
+• Ensure that all valve connections are properly tightened.
+If any are loose, tighten them, including the connections of the drain hose and the hoses to the washer valves and inlets.

 How To Prevent Dishwasher Leaks and Overflow